There are three types of transfers you can use to send GBP, EUR, and other currencies in the EEA: Low Cost, Fast & Easy, and Advanced.

 Firstly, with Fast & Easy transfers, your money isn’t sent to TransferWise instantly.
 As a result, TransferWise needs to do extra work to speed it up — and that’s a costly thing to do.

-Thirdly, when you use your card — or pay with Apple or Android Pay — you get extra, behind the scenes support from TransferWise.
+Secondly, when you use your card — or pay with Apple or Android Pay — you get extra, behind the scenes support from TransferWise.
 This extra work keeps your money safe if you’re unlucky enough to have your card used fraudulently.

 All these things make Fast & Easy transfers more expensive.
 But this extra expense doesn’t make TransferWise any more profit — it simply covers the extra costs associated with this type of transfer.